cambridge-ceu/GitHub-matters/docs/NOTES.md

 This is possible for two cases:

 - **User**.
 Create a repository named as <GitHub-user-name> with a README.md.
 - **Organisation**.
-Create a repositoriy named as .github with a profile/README.md.
+Create a repository named as .github with a profile/README.md.
+- **Organisation members**.
+Create a repository named as .github-private with a profile/README.md

 In both cases, public access should be allowed.
 To make sure image to be shown the syntax would be `![caption](absolute addres)`, e.g., `https://github.com/cambridge-ceu/.github/blob/master/profile/logo.png)`.